 In partnership with the Studs Terkel Radio Archive, WFMT Radio Network, and Chicago History Museum, the Great Books Foundation is proud to provide this powerful interview and accompanying content, empowering your students to listen, read, write, and discuss critical civil rights issues.

 Our audio-based learning materials also include units around Terkel interviews on:

-- Civil rights (with Nathan Wright Jr., author of Black Power and Urban Unrest: Creative Possibilities)
+- Civil rights (two units—one with the Student Nonviolent Coordinating Committee, who organized grassroots civil rights campaigns throughout the South; and one with Nathan Wright Jr., author of Black Power and Urban Unrest: Creative Possibilities)